xaynetwork/xaynet/docs/network_architecture.rst

         # rest of the method logic

-*Periodically check if the rcp call is active:*
+*Periodically check if the rpc call is active:*

 .. code-block:: python